-• Plan our classroom activities to challenge.

-- Be aware of different learning styles and the need to allow pupils to be able to work in their preferred learning styles for some of the time. - Use materials for teaching which avoid stereotyping, bias towards race, gender, role or disability. - Deal with such issues clearly and sensitively when they arise.
+- Plan our classroom activities to challenge. - Be aware of different learning styles and the need to allow pupils to be able to work in their preferred learning styles for some of the time. - Use materials for teaching which avoid stereotyping, bias towards race, gender, role or disability. - Deal with such issues clearly and sensitively when they arise. - Ensure our relationships engender fairness and respect for everyone. - Use adaptive teaching to ensure all children are able to be successful theologians.